American Medical Association: 1901–1920

 In 1901, the AMA was reorganized with its central authority shifted to a House of Delegates, a board of trustees, and executive offices.
 The House of Delegates was modeled after the United States House of Representatives and included representatives from medical organizations across the United States as a formal, reform-minded legislative body.
 The organization's new president appointed a Committee on Medical Education in order to evaluate medical education in the United States and make recommendations for its improvement.

 The AMA's Committee on National Legislation established the Committee on Medical Legislation in 1901.

 AMA created the Council on Pharmacy and Chemistry in 1905 to set standards for drug manufacturing and advertising.
 That same year, the AMA began a voluntary program of drug approval, which would remain in effect until 1955.
 Drug companies were required to show proof of the effectiveness of their drugs to advertise them in AMA's journal.

 In 1906, the AMA established a Physician Masterfile designed to contain data on physicians in the United States as well as graduates of American medical schools and international graduates who are in the United States.
 Each file is established when an individual either enters medical schools or enters the United States.

 The AMA established the Council for the Defense of Medical Research in 1908.
 AMA's Council on Medical Education and Hospitals first published its annual list of hospitals approved for internships in 1914.

-The AMA established a policy of opposition to compulsory health insurance by state or federal government in 1920.